For Epic Cheers go-live support, please contact NYP IS at nypres.service-now.com/nyp-portal or 212-746-4357

 The IT forensics investigator is responsible for the electronic discovery of data from in-scope systems, applications, or logs.
 Other duties may include:

-• Collects and preserves any physical evidence in a forensically-sound manner
+• Collects and preserves any evidence in a forensically-sound manner

 • Adheres to appropriate chain of custody procedures